rmndkyl/MandaNode/Eclipse/README.md

  10. copy your generated Solana address
  11. fill out the form -> Done!

-this is how look is everything is completed.
+this is how look if everything is completed.
 ![image](https://github.com/user-attachments/assets/ea444adf-e0a7-4528-8854-dd9fc09146ee)

 # Finally, fill the form below